 Lange: Hunting Camp

-This is Willem Lange in Montpelier, and I gotta get back to work.
+This is Willem Lange at Hellgate, New Hampshire, and I don’t have to get back to work – today.